 But Jun and the rest of the Smiths’ team knew that their clients would need additional support in developing their philanthropic vision, creating a giving plan, and actually deploying their funds for good.
 Jun encouraged the Smiths to consider GTCF, believing it was a natural fit for his clients.
 “The Community Foundation does what’s best for the donors.
 They learn what they’re passionate about and implement it into giving.”

 When GTCF first met the Smiths, they identified three areas of interests: education, sports and healthcare.
 As Nancy described, the bottom line is “we want to have an impact at the grassroots level by helping to identify someone in need and get them the support they need in order to see an impact right away.”
-Given the Smiths’ parameters, “we set out to identify investments they could see and feel,” says GTCF’s Director of Donor Engagement, Sherrana Kildun.
+Given the Smiths’ parameters, “we set out to identify investments they could see and feel,” says GTCF’s Director of Donor Services, Sherrana Kildun.

 GTCF began by focusing on the education component and contacted the superintendent of schools in Cle Elum, where the Smiths have a second home and feel a strong connection to the community.
 “In our conversation, we explored opportunities and learned about pressing gaps for students who don’t follow a traditional college-bound path,” Kildun said.
 “As a result, we proposed a scholarship program to support Cle Elum-Roslyn High School graduates who express interest in furthering their education at a technical or community college.”
 The Smiths were thrilled to learn about this specific need and the opportunity to provide support!